 The Fine and Performing Arts Center consists of two theaters, a gallery, concert hall, rehearsal areas, various art studios, and classrooms.
-Koehler Fieldhouse houses athletic training and exercise science.
+The Koehler Fieldhouse and Natatorium serves as the primary physical education and intercollegiate athletics facility.
 Zimbar-Liljenstein Hall houses the Graduate College office, the Center for Enrollment Services, a teaching gymnasium, and academic classrooms and office areas for physical education and sport management.
 The University Center includes a food court, commuter lounge, convenience store, game room, and the University Store.

-Other major classroom buildings are: Moore Biology Hall, which contains a large group lecture hall, a greenhouse and wildlife museum; DeNike Center for Human Services, which houses classrooms and has laboratory areas for the departments of health, nursing, and recreation and leisure services management; LaRue Hall, which houses laboratories for speech pathology and audiology; Rosenkrans Hall, which houses offices and media communications and technology and programs for academic support; and The Center for Hospitality Management, including hotel, restaurant, and tourism management, the Keystone Room, and P.J.'s. restaurant.
+Other major classroom buildings are: Moore Biology Hall, which contains a large group lecture hall, a greenhouse and wildlife museum; Gessner Science Hall which contains laboratories for physics and exercise science (in the near future); DeNike Center for Human Services, which houses classrooms and has laboratory areas for the departments of health, nursing, and recreation and leisure services management; LaRue Hall, which houses laboratories for speech pathology and audiology; Rosenkrans Hall, which houses offices as well as media communications and technology classrooms and labs; and The Center for Hospitality Management, including hotel, restaurant, and tourism management, the Keystone Room, and P.J.'s. restaurant.